Awnder/kmeans_compression/README.md

 - The script includes a demonstration of the original and compressed images using matplotlib.

 ## Attributions
-- Thanks to Professor Tallman who provided the system argument logic and plotting
+- Thanks to Professor Tallman who provided the system argument logic, plotting, and his dog